ucsd-cse223b-sp22/tribbler/lab/Report.md

 - Moves the secondary data of backend `i+1` to primary data of backend `i+1`
 - Copies the primary data of backend `i-1` to secondary data of backend `i+1`

-When it detects that the backend at `i` has respawned, it performs the following:
+When it detects that the backend at index `i` has respawned, it performs the following:
 - Gathers the backends at indices `i`, `i+1`, and `i+2`
 - It moves backend `i+1`'s secondary data to backend `i`'s secondary data.
 - It moves the subset of backend `i+1`'s primary data that belonged to backend `i` to `i+1`'s secondary data, and copies that over to `i`'s primary data, and finally removes that data from `i+2`'s secondary data.